jeffreyhwatson/sakura/README.md

 #### Methods & Data Preperation

-Python, Pandas, and Seaborn were used for data preparation, analysis and visualization.
+Python, Pandas, Statsmodels, and Seaborn were used for data preparation, analysis and visualization.

 Details can be found in the [EDA Notebook](notebooks/eda/sakura_eda.ipynb).